-ASP.NET Core 9: Building a Time-Based Order Processing Application with ASP.NET Core 9 and TickerQ
+ASP.NET Core 9: Building a Order Processing Application with ASP.NET Core 9 and TickerQ

 In this article, we will build a complete Order Processing Application using ASP.NET Core 9 with TickerQ — a modern, source-generated background job scheduler for .NET.
 The application demonstrates how to accept orders through a web UI, store them in SQL Server, and automatically process them on a timed schedule using TickerQ's cron-based execution engine.